Keeping your account safe

-- Never send money, gift cards, cryptocurrency, account details, or verification codes.
+- Never send money, gift cards, cryptocurrency, account details, or verification codes to anyone.

 Report or block

-Report or block anyone from their profile or your conversation.
-Blocking ends the conversation both ways and removes them from your experience.
+Report or block from the report link on any account or piece of content.
+Blocking is mutual and removes the account from your experience.
 They are not told that you blocked them.

 Reports help us review harassment, impersonation, scam behavior, sexual pressure, threats, and suspected minors.
 If someone is in immediate danger, contact emergency services first.